Bhattacharya-Lab/DConStruct/README.md

 ## Cite

-If you find DConStruct useful, please cite our paper in bioRxiv available as preprint.
+If you find DConStruct useful, please cite our [https://www.biorxiv.org/content/10.1101/2020.07.05.188466v1](paper in bioRxiv) available as preprint.